 But most of the time, the 150-ft. waterfall is a small stream cascading over the cliffs of the Tuckasegee Gorge since most of the water is diverted into Duke Energy's powerhouse.
 While the size and personality of the falls changes drastically like an alter ego, the setting is always spectacular!

-The great news is there is a new hiking trail (completed summer 2013) takes both kayakers and hikers to the base of High Falls.
+A hiking trail leads both kayakers and hikers to the base of High Falls.
 The 3/4-mile trail descends 650 ft. in elevation via many flights of stairs, many made of stone.
 So, be ready for going up and down a lot of steps.
 It's a strenuous hike back up, but much more fun than the Stairmaster at the gym.

 Watch our video of the fun!